Q: What is the minimum age to sell/serve alcoholic liquor and can minors enter a bar?

 Concealed Carry Signage Requirements web page) and post a human trafficking notice (visit the Illinois Dept. of Human Services'

-Human Trafficking Resource Center Notice Act web page), while tobacco retailers must post the required “Surgeon General’s Warning” and "Warning to Minors” signs (see the
+Human Trafficking Resource Center Notice Act web page), while tobacco retailers must post the required “Surgeon General’s Warning” and "Warning to Minors” signs,

 Q: I lost my BASSET card, how do I get a replacement card?